Acquisitions Procedures for Faculty

 Faculty may place requests as long as funds remain unencumbered; any items that cannot be acquired are added to the desiderata list.

 Faculty members send requests for books and media items to their library liaison.
 Please try not to submit requests for items the library already owns or has on order.
-Information about items that the library owns or has on order is kept up-to-date in the Voyager online catalog.
+Information about items that the library owns or has on order is kept up-to-date in the WorldCat Local online catalog.

 Electronic requests: The library has an online Acquisition Request Form that will generate an email to your liaison with your request.
 After you send the form, a “thank you” page will be generated that you can print for your records.
 Alternatively, you can send a regular email with a bibliography of items you want to request directly to your liaison for approval, or you can send a web link to a source catalog online.
 The library’s subscription to Choice Reviews Online allows you to search for reviews of academic books and web resources and email recommendations directly to your liaison, as well.